What are Global Variables?

 Global Variable Encryption

 With the latest OpKey release, OpKey has come up with an advanced feature of Global Variable Encryption which allows the users to create global variables with encrypted values by using Secured String Data Type.
-Once the Global variables are created in the encrypted format, there original value are not displayed to the users until and unless they are being decrypted by giving decryption password set in OpKey Admin at project level.
+Once the Global variables are created in the encrypted format, their original value are not displayed to the users until and unless they are being decrypted by giving decryption password set in OpKey Admin at the project level.

 - To create Global variables with encrypted values, Select Secured String from Data Type Dropdown and enter the value.

 - The value will be entered in encrypted format as shown below: